 As I just said, I’ve dabbled with other products, not just pre-workouts, so if from time to time you see my reviewing another supplement, don’t be surprised.

 I also like to think I can confidently discern a good protein powder from bad, explain why creatine monohydrate is the only one that you actually need, and also why you shouldn’t spend your money on a fat burner if your goal is to lose 40 pounds.

 Related Article - Alani Nu Pre-Workout Review

 Dark Energy isn't technically illegal.
 However, the FDA banned DMAA, an ingredient found in this product.

 Dark Energy Pre-Workout contains powerful, banned stimulant DMAA, which makes Dark Energy dangerous for human use.

-No. It was the same formula, just rebranded as a "research product" instead of a "pre-workout."
+No, Dark Energy wasn't reformulated.
+It was the same formula, just rebranded as a "research product" instead of a "pre-workout."

-We recommend this instead!
+we recommend this instead!